MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 - "Use a for loop to perform the same action on the items in a list."
 - "Use the append function to create new lists in for loops."
 keypoints:
-- "You can assign multiple assignment to assign several variables at once."
+- "You can assign the values of several variables at once."
-- "Indentation is very important in `for` loops.
-Don't forget the : and to indent the items in the loop."
+- "Indentation is very important in `for` loops and `if` statements.
+Don't forget the `:` and to indent the items in the loop."
 ---
 ## Getting Started
 Python is a computer programming language that has become ubiquitous in scientific programming.
 Our initial lessons will run python *interactively* through a python interpreter.
 The Startup page should have provided information